Kotti/Kotti/docs/developing/basic/security.rst

         implements(ICustomContent)

-Here it is our workflow definition (or better, you can put in content_types our ``ICustomContent`` marker interface):
+Here it is our "custom" workflow definition assigned to our ``ICustomContent`` marker interface:

 .. code-block:: xml